infrahq/infra/README.md

 EOF
 ```

-Then, restart Infra registry to apply the change:
+Then, restart Infra to apply the change:

 ```
 kubectl rollout restart -n infra deployment/infra